ISISComputingGroup/ibex_developers_manual/Mercury-Heliox.md

   * Or:
     * (Heliox temperature - TSet) > 0.05K continuously for 600 seconds

 This boolean must then stay true continuously for 120 seconds.
-If it does, then a regeneration is triggered.
+If it does, then a regeneration is triggered in the labview.
+Under IBEX, the value of the boolean will be displayed on the OPI but no action will be taken.

 ### Regeneration logic

 When a regeneration is triggered, the existing labview driver simply sends a temperature setpoint of zero.
 There is logic to do something much more complicated, but it is "commented out" in an `if False` statement.

 It appears to me as though the setpoint is never set back to the previous value in the labview code.
 There is a lot of code relating to this, but it is all disabled.

+Under IBEX we currently only allow manual regenerations.
+The same conditions as above are displayed on an indicator on the IBEX OPI, but no action is taken.
+This is because the scientists don't trust the current regeneration conditions and so they have not been hooked up.
+We would need to book lots of time with the heliox to try and work out a better set of detection conditions if this logic were to be used in future.

 # Labview driver oddities